 Survey Study Introduction and Agreement to Participate

 You are being invited to take part in a research study.
 To ensure that you are aware of the benefits and potential risks involved in participating, and to make it clear that participation is completely voluntary, this introduction contains essential information about your informed consent in the study’s participation.
-Your decision on whether you participate or not in this survey study will have no effect on your relationship with Brain Injury Association of America (BIAA) and will not change the medical care of the person with an acquired brain injury (ABI) who is under your care.
+Your decision on whether you participate or not in this survey study will have no effect on your relationship with the Brain Injury Association of America (BIAA) and its affiliates, and will not change the medical care of the person with an acquired brain injury (ABI) who is under your care.

 The purpose of this research study is to develop a questionnaire to measure positive coping (“posttraumatic growth”) in family caregivers of individuals living with an acquired brain injury (ABI).